Firebase

 I selected location and clicked the Enable button

-Firestore database has been created
+The Firestore database was created

-Firestore database has been created
+The Firestore database was created

 Enable Cloud Storage